petterik/fccc/README.md

 ### Printing the table

-There's a table printing function in the `clojure.pprint` namespace, which takes which keys to print and a seq of maps.
+There's a table printing function in the `clojure.pprint` namespace, which takes a seq of maps and optionally which keys to print.
 The matrix with 3 primes printed above gets printed like this:
 ```
 |   |  2 |  3 |  5 |
 |---+----+----+----|